Over-knight/FoodRescue/README.md

 # FoodRescue Lagos 🍱

-**FoodRescue Lagos** is a mobile-first marketplace connecting **restaurants and grocery stores** with surplus food to consumers at discounted prices, reducing food waste across the entire supply chain while fighting hunger.
+**FoodRescue Lagos** is a mobile-first marketplace connecting **restaurants and stores** with surplus food to consumers at discounted prices, reducing food waste across the entire supply chain while fighting hunger.

 ---